SABS-R3-Epidemiology/epiabm/pyEpiabm/docs/source/properties.rst

 .. currentmodule:: pyEpiabm

-Properties provides various methods to get information from the population
+Properties provides various methods to get information from the population.

 Overview: